airtai/faststream/CONTRIBUTING.md

 #### Optional: create a virtual python environment

-To prevent library version clashes with you other projects, it is reccomended that you create a virtual python environment for your fastkafka project by running:
+To prevent library version clashes with you other projects, it is reccomended that you create a virtual python environment for your FastKafka project by running:

 ```shell
 python3 -m venv fastkafka-env